goadesign/plugins/security/README.md

 The plugin also modifies the generated OpenAPI specs to include security information.

-At this time the plugin does not have any effect on generated client code.

 ## Design

 This plugins adds the following functions to the goa DSL: